 - Leber hereditary optic neuropathy

-Sometimes primary demyelinating disorders develop after a viral infection or vaccination against a viral infection.
-A likely explanation is that the virus or another substance somehow triggers the immune system to attack the body’s own tissues (autoimmune reaction).
-The autoimmune reaction results in inflammation, which damages the myelin sheath and the nerve fiber under it.
+Some researchers hypothesize that this might be because a virus or another substance somehow triggers the immune system to attack the body’s own tissues (autoimmune reaction).
+The autoimmune reaction results in inflammation, which damages the myelin sheath and the nerve fiber under it [10, 12].

-Genetic Myelin Sheath Disorders:
+Genetic Myelin Sheath Disorders

 - Tay-Sachs disease

 Aside from demyelinating disorders, limited studies have linked the following disorders to white matter or myelin loss or damage: